SnowDev9099/Python-GLUE-Library/README.md

 ## Installation

-Simply copy the GLUE class into your LEGO robotics project file.
+Simply copy the GLUE class from main.py: https://github.com/SnowDev9099/Python-GLUE-Library/blob/main/main.py into the bottom of your LEGO robotics project file or use the entire provided file in this repo

 ## Usage
 ```python